Senior Citizens’ Free Law Day Conference

-NEW JERSEY – The public is invited to a free Senior Citizens’ Law Day Conference on Tuesday, May 5, 2015; registration and continental breakfast 10-10:30 a.m., program 10:30 a.m.-12:30 p.m., at the New Jersey Law Center.
-Three dynamic experts will address a variety of issues affecting older Americans including wills, trusts, powers of attorney, health care directives and estate planning in general; long-term care and Medicaid and Medicare eligibility and coverage, including hospice and other services.
-The program is sponsored by the New Jersey State Bar Foundation and the New Jersey State Bar Association’s (NJSBA) Elder and Disability Law Section.
+NEW JERSEY – The public is invited to a free Senior Citizens’ Law Day Conference on Wednesday, May 7, 2014, 10 a.m.-12:30 p.m., at the New Jersey Law Center.
+Three dynamic experts will speak about a variety of issues affecting older Americans including estate and long-term care planning, taxes and other financial aspects of retirement and smart strategies that avoid mistakes to better protect you and your family.
+The program is sponsored by the New Jersey State Bar Foundation and the New Jersey State Bar Association’s Elder and Disability Law Section.
 A complimentary continental breakfast will be offered.
 Admission is free but registration is required.
 The Law Center is located off Ryders Lane in New Brunswick near the East Brunswick border.

 A question-and-answer period follows each presentation.
-To register, visit the New Jersey State Bar Foundation online at njsbf.org, For the Public, Events; or call 1-800-FREE LAW. —-
+To register, visit the New Jersey State Bar Foundation online at www.njsbf.org, For the Public, Events; or call 1-800-FREE LAW.